poliantonenko/AppliedRegressionInR/README.md

 - *rated* (rating of movie) - maybe rating can affect the reviews as well.

 - *runtime* (runtime) - movies can get boring if they're too long?

+- *binary* (binary outcome of Bechdel test) - movies which passed the test can be rated more positevily.

 ### Data description